populationgenomics/team-docs/hail.md

    gcloud compute ssh --zone "australia-southeast1-b" "hail-dev" --project "hail-295901"
    ```

-1. Check if your user anem is in the `docker` group, if yes skip the next step:
+1. Check if your user name is in the `docker` group, if yes skip the next step:

    ```bash
    id